MichaIng/DietPi-Docs/docs/dietpi_tools.md

     **Daily sync execution time**

     The automatic daily sync is controlled via the Linux `cron` mechanism.
-Setting a different starting time can be an option, e.g. if you have several sync clients syncing up to the same storage (data server): Shifting the synchroization starting time of these systems may reduce temporary overload of the data server by avoiding concurrent access to the storage.
+Setting a different starting time can be an option, e.g. if you have several sync clients syncing up to the same storage (data server): Shifting the synchronization starting time of these systems may reduce temporary overload of the data server by avoiding concurrent access to the storage.

     The starting time is basically defined via the file `/etc/crontab` (which calls the sync function via the `/etc/cron.daily/dietpi` script).
 It can be changed via the entry `cron.daily` within [`dietpi-cron`](#dietpi-cron).
 It is executed by running the following command